jgregory6/resources/assignments/hw1.md

 5. `<p>` - the first line of each paragraph must be indented by 30px.
 6. `<img>` - floated to the left with a margin of 30px all around.
 7. `<body>` - set a background color (any color), and set the left and right margins to 50px.
-8. Use at least one CSS property that was not introduced in class on any element(s).
+8. Use at least one CSS property that was not used in class exercises on any element(s).
 Add comment in `<style>` section to explain it.

 ## 3. Creating _sitemap.html_ (4 points)